vdiflorio/nextgenpb_tutorial/files.md

 calc_energy = 2                         # To calculate polarization and ionic solvation energy
 calc_coulombic = 1                      # No calculation of Coulombic energy

+atoms_write   = 1       # Write potential at atom centers
+map_type      = vtu     # Format: VTU (compatible with ParaView)
+potential_map = 1       # Export full volumetric potential map
+surf_write    = 1       # Export potential on the molecular surface
 ```

 ## 4️⃣ Surface Definition

-Here one finds the definition of how the boundary between solute and solvent is generated using NanoShaper, a tool aimed at computing the molecular surface and pockets of a biomolecular system.
+This section defines **how the boundary between solute and solvent** is generated using [**NanoShaper**](https://gitlab.iit.it/SDecherchi/nanoshaper/), a tool for computing molecular surfaces and identifying cavities or pockets.

+The molecular surface plays a critical role in determining how the dielectric constant changes across space and where electrostatic discontinuities occur, which directly impacts the accuracy of the Poisson–Boltzmann solver.

+---

 ### Surface Types:
 Dielectric boundaries are defined by means of surface types that can be specifically selected through a parameter `surface_type` that can assume three different values as follows: